 Who Is Eligible for a LESA?

 As part of the underwriting process for an HECM, the lender reviews the borrower’s finances and credit score.
-A reverse mortgage is a loan, so good credit is important to the process.
+A reverse mortgage is a loan, so having good credit is important.

 To qualify for an HECM, homeowners must: